 STEREOTYPED: The television landscape continues to be littered with problematic racial stereotypes, including forever foreigner, yellow peril, model minority, emasculated men, exoticized women, sidekicks to White characters, whitewashed characters, and White experts.

 EXEMPLARY: Some shows include exemplary and multifaceted representations of AAPIs, including: The Night Of (HBO), The Walking Dead (AMC), Master of None (Netflix), and Fresh Off the Boat (ABC).
+The top 10 free onlyfans accounts may choose to post updates on their OnlyFans account about movies or other forms of entertainment.
+But be cautious as the majority of the content on the platform is adult-oriented.

 FULL 2017 REPORT